 Enrollment in SOCW 565 is a requirement to satisfy the concluding element of the degree program.
 A grade of B or better must be earned in this course for the student to have satisfactorily completed all requirements for the Master of Social Work degree.
+The project is an integration of social work knowledge and skills across curriculum content areas, practicum, and research in relation to a social work practice issue or problem.

-In SOCW 565, the student will select a specific social work/social welfare problem, client population, or field of practice, such as school social work, substance abuse, or criminal justice, with an emphasis on integrating and synthesizing library and empirical research with major curriculum areas.
+In SOCW 565, the student will select a specific social work/social welfare problem, client population, or field of practice, such as school social work, substance abuse, child welfare, or criminal justice, with an emphasis on integrating and synthesizing library and empirical research with major curriculum areas.
 Focus is placed on social work values and ethics, social and economic justice, and diverse populations.